-Impairment of stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates

-The Company recognizes impairment losses on stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates that do not have market values, to reflect fair value, if the fair value falls by more than 50% of the acquisition cost when the acquisition cost is compared with the fair value based on each company's net assets.
-However, the Company does not recognize impairment losses in principle, when, although the fair value declines by more than 50% compared to the acquisition cost, the subsidiary or affiliate has a feasible and reasonable business plan and recoverability is supported by sufficient evidence.
-The Company believes that this criteria is reasonable, but if market changes and unpredictable changes in economic or business assumptions have a significant impact on fair value and business plans, the above valuation of stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates may also be affected.
+Impairment of stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates.
+The Company recognizes impairment losses on stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates that do not have market values, to reflect fair value, if the fair value falls by approximately 50% of the acquisition cost when the acquisition cost is compared with the fair value based on each company's net assets, due to a deterioration in the financial condition of subsidiaries and affiliates.
+However, the Company does not recognize impairment losses in principle, when, although the fair value declines by approximately 50% compared to the acquisition cost, the subsidiary or affiliate has a feasible and reasonable business plan and recoverability is supported by sufficient evidence.
+The Company believes that this criterion is reasonable, but if market changes and unpredictable changes in economic or business assumptions have a significant impact on fair value and business plans, the above valuation of stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates may also be affected.
+In accordance with this principle, impairment losses were not recorded at the end of the fiscal year ended

-In accordance with this principle, impairment losses of 8,166 million yen were recorded for the stocks of subsidiaries and affiliates or investments in capital of subsidiaries and affiliates whose fair value fell by more than 50% compared to the acquisition cost at the end of the year ended March 31, 2024.
+In accordance with this principle, impairment losses were not recorded at the end of the fiscal year ended March 31, 2025.